 - If you’re a chef, do some outside work in catering, sell your homemade goodies at farmers markets, or write a cookbook.

-- If you have a car that you don’t use all the time, you can share it through platforms like Getaround and Turo.
+- If you have a car that you don’t use all the time, share it through platforms like Getaround and Turo.

 Build Passive Income Streams